shekhar-sharma/DataScience/Groups/Group_ID_8/README.md

 Contains a sample code that returns an LBP of an image for texture classification.

 ## LBP.html
+Contains a detail web page describing the various methods and respective parameters information with examples.

 The following Local Derivative Pattern folder contains 4 files: